-Annulosa.-Synonyms, Homogangliata (Owen): Articulata (Cuvier.)
+ANNULOSA.-Synonyms, Homoganglita (Owen); Articulata (Cuvier).

 Definition.-The body of the Annulosa is divided into segments, called somites, which are arranged in a longitudinal manner.
 The covering of these somites is dense, and gives insertion to powerful muscles.
 The nervous system is very well developed, and always arranged in a definite way, and a way which is peculiar to this sub-kingdom.
-The gullet is surrounded by a nervous collar, with one large ganglion (supra-æsophageal) above the gullet, and from this collar a double gangliated cord is extended.
-Two ganglia for each segment succeed, which pass down the whole ventral aspect of the animal.
+The gullet is surrounded by a nervous collar, with one large ganglion (supra-æsophageal) above the gullet, and from this collar a double gangliated cord, two ganglia for each segment, succeeds, which passes down the whole ventral aspect of the animal.
 Limbs, when present, are neural.

-ANNULOSA are primarily divided into two great groups, according as the creature has jointed limbs or not, called respectively Arthropoda and Annelida: the distinctive characters of each of these we must define.
+ANNULOSA are primarily divided into two great groups, according as the creature has limbs or not, called respectively Arthropoda and Annelida : the distinctive characters of each of these we must define.

-Arthropoda ($\tilde{a}\rho\theta\rho\sigma\nu$, a joint; $\pi\sigma\tilde{v}c$, a foot) always possesses articulated limbs, appended to a dense exo-skeleton.
+Arthropoda ($a\rho\theta\rho\sigma\nu$, a joint; $\pi\sigma\nu$, a foot), always possesses articulated limbs, appended to a dense exo-skeleton.
 There is perfect bilateral symmetry in all the parts of the body, both external and internal.
 The organs of vision are highly developed.
 The jaws move transversely, and the head is supplied with feelers and antennæ.
 Neither the embryotic nor adult arthropod ever possesses cilia.
-In the place of a heart they possess a distinct dorsal vessel, which is valved, and contracts rhythmically.
+In place of a heart they possess a distinct dorsal vessel, which is valved, and contracts rhythmically.

 Annelida are worm-like animals, with a soft integument, which is, with the exception of the Gephyrea, always segmented; they do not possess jointed limbs.
 The organs of sense are very simple.
-There is no distinct valved contractile dorsal vessel; but nearly all possess vessels which, by a sort of physiological compromise, are called pseudo-hæmal; they contain a corpusculated, and often greenish fluid, and the vessels entering into their composition, are often much convoluted, and provided with thin sacs or hearts.
+There is no distinct valved contractile dorsal vessel; but nearly all possess vessels which, by a sort of physiological compromise, are called pseudohæmal; they contain a corpusculated, and often greenish fluid, and the vessels entering into their composition, are often much convoluted, and provided with thin sacs or hearts.
+The embryo, or adult, possesses cilia.
 The head is little differentiated from the rest of the body segments; the separate segments are often very numerous, sometimes numbering four hundred.
-In the highest members of the group each segment bears two sets of lateral appendages, or oars-two dorsal and two ventral; besides these, other appendages, termed cirri, are carried dorsally, and near to them again are the branchiæ.
+Each segment bears two sets of lateral appendages, or oars, two dorsal, and two ventral; besides these, other appendages, termed cirri, are carried dorsally, and near to them again are the branchiæ.
 The foot tubercle is provided with setæ, which are locomotive organs.
-The intestine e.
-Common plan, showing the dorsal hæmal system above, the neural system below, and the digestive system between the two. f.
-The same in section, showing the same relative position of the blood, nervous and digestive systems. a and b.
-Diagram in section and profile of an insect. c.
-A spider. d and l.
-Crustacean at length and in section. g and h.
-A myriapod at length and in section. i and k.
-An annelid in full length and in transverse section.